Statutes of the Austro-Arab Chamber of Commerce

 - The members of the Board of Directors shall not receive any bonuses or honoraria for their activities.

-- In addition to the elected members of the Board of Directors, the Secretary General of the General Union of Chambers of Commerce, Industry and Agriculture for Arab Countries and the deputy Secretary General of the Arab League for Commercial Matters, or their representatives, shall be deemed members of the Board of Directors.
+- In addition to the elected members of the Board of Directors, the Secretary General of the Union of Arab Chambers [iii] and the deputy Secretary General of the Arab League for Commercial Matters, or their representatives, shall be deemed members of the Board of Directors.
 The Austrian members of the Board of Directors shall also have a right of co-option for two members to the Board of Directors, in order to achieve equal allocation of seats on the Board.